The M\"obius Game: A Quantum-Inspired Test of General Relativity

 What remains, is to move~$|\mathcal A|$ to the right-hand side, and to multiply the inequality with the uniform distribution of the referee announcing some~$i\arc j$ and~$x$, i.e., with~$(2|\mathcal A|)^{-1}$.

-\hypertarget{par:relativity}{{\it Relativity.---}}In this section we adopt the Möbius game, as defined via the~$k$-Möbius digraph~$D=([k],\mathcal A)$, to a~relativistic setup in~$1+1$ dimensions.
-Violations of the Möbius inequality in this setup certify the dynamical nature of spacetime.\footnote{The same setup may be used for any of the inequalities based on bipartite graphs derived in the longer version of this Letter.} Note that if the events~$\{E_i\}_{i\in[k]}$ are situated at distinct spacetime points in Minkowski spacetime, then it is {\em impossible\/} for the agents to violate the Möbius inequality: The events form a partial order.
-We will now generalize this setup to arrive at a~description suitable for special as well as general relativity, where a special-relativistic violation remains impossible, and where a general-relativistic violation becomes feasible.
+\hypertarget{par:relativity}{{\it Relativity.---}} In this section we adopt the Möbius game, as defined via the~$k$-Möbius digraph~$D=([2k],\mathcal A)$, to a~relativistic setting free of any closed time-like curves~\cite{hawking92}.
+In the following, a description using a single spatial dimension is sufficient but not necessary.
+Violations of the Möbius inequality in this setting certify the dynamical nature of spacetime.\footnote{The same setting may be used for any of the inequalities based on bipartite graphs derived in the longer version of this Letter.} First, note that if the events~$\{E_i\}_{i\in[2k]}$ are situated at distinct spacetime points in Minkowski spacetime, then it is {\em impossible\/} for the agents to violate the Möbius inequality: The events form a partial order.
+We will now generalize this setting to arrive at a~description suitable for special as well as general relativity, where a special-relativistic violation remains impossible, and where a general-relativistic violation---as we argue below---becomes feasible.
 First, it is not necessary for all events to be situated at {\em distinct\/} spacetime points.
-Because the~$k$-Möbius digraph is {\em bipartite,} we may bipartition the nodes~$[k]$ into two disjoint sets~$\mathcal V_L,\mathcal V_R$ according to the digraphs' two-coloring.
+Because the~$k$-Möbius digraph is {\em bipartite,} we may bipartition the nodes~$[2k]$ into two disjoint sets~$\mathcal V_L,\mathcal V_R$ according to the digraphs' two-coloring.
 Events of the same ``color'' may be situated at the same location.
-Next, to get rid of absolute spacetime coordinates, we define the events as intersection of wordlines, as it is customary in general relativity.
-In fact, we define two non-overlapping spacetime regions~$S_L, S_R$, i.e., two non-overlapping causal diamonds, and position the events of each ``color'' in the respective region (see Fig.~\ref{fig:regions}).
+Next, we get rid of absolute spacetime coordinates.
+We define two non-overlapping spacetime regions~$S_L$ and $S_R$, which are causal diamonds.
+The starting and end points of these diamonds are defined by the intersection of null geodesics.
+We confine the events of each ``color'' to the respective region (see Fig.~\ref{fig:regions}).

-Any announced arc~$s\arc r$ from the referee will {\em never\/} connect two events within the same region; the Möbius inequality cannot be violated in Minkowski spacetime.
+Any announced arc~$s\arc r$ from the referee will {\em never\/} be such that~$s,r$ are within the same region.
+Thus, in a flat but also in a curved spacetime, if the locations of the regions are fixed, then the Möbius inequality cannot be violated.